rtayne/TO-SQLHTTP/README.md

 SQLHTTP.ahk - An AutoHotkey script with an SQLite HTTP Server.

-* Provides HTTP access to the stats Table from a to.db from toutils/todbmanger:
+* Provides HTTP access to the stats Table for a to.db from toutils/todbmanger:

       todbmanager - https://github.com/toutils/todbmanager